LouiseSteward/learn/mental-health-and-wellbeing-a-guide-for-community-health-workers/text/01-promoting-mental-health.md

 ### 1-12 Why are mental health conditions often not noticed?

 Many people do not know about mental health.
 They may not even realise they have a mental health condition or know that this can be treated.
 When people feel depressed or worried for a long time, they start to think this is normal for them, and often don’t think to ask for help.
-Fear of stigma also stops people from asking for help.
+Fear of stigma also stops people from asking for&nbsp;help.
+{:.loosen-5}

 ## Stigma